sensepost/dresscode/README.md

 # Context

 This repository is the outcome of my research on the current status of Content-Security-Policy (CSP).
-I have presented the conclussions of this work in Defcon 31 Appsec Village (https://www.appsecvillage.com/events/dc-2023) and I will be presenting it as well in Sector 2023 (https://www.blackhat.com/sector/2023/).
+I have presented the conclussions of this work in Defcon 31 Appsec Village (https://www.appsecvillage.com/events/dc-2023) and I will be presenting it as well on the 25th of October in Sector 2023 (https://www.blackhat.com/sector/2023/briefings/schedule/index.html#dress-code---analysis-of-the-current-status-of-the-content-security-policy-34050).

 # Summary